jross765/SchnorxoLib/README.md

 # Project SchnorxoLib

-`SchnorxoLib` is a small free and open-source Java library that contains a couple of auxiliary classes used in the following projects:
+`SchnorxoLib` is a small free and open-source Java library that contains a couple of auxiliary classes (a part of them exceptions) used in the following projects:

 * [JGnuCash Lib 'n' Tools](https://github.com/jross765/jgnucashlibntools)